Family Trust Update – Exclude Foreigners

 In the case Chloe Adolphi Pty Ltd as trustee for The Chloe Adolphi Family Trust v Chief Commissioner of State Revenue [2024] NSWCATAD 48, the Trust tried to amend its trust deed with a deed of rectification to exclude foreign beneficiaries retroactively.
 The Trust was established in April 2021 and acquired NSW property in May 2021 without excluding foreign persons.

-A deed of rectification was signed in December 2022, but the court held that such a deed cannot retroactively alter the trust’s status to avoid past liabilities.
+A rectification deed was signed in December 2022, but the court held that such a deed could not retroactively alter the trust’s status to avoid past liabilities.
 Therefore, a deed of rectification signed today cannot operate in the past.

-To escape foreign surcharges the Family Trust must be amended before the trust acquires residential property.
+The Family Trust must be amended before acquiring residential property to escape foreign surcharges.
 See, for example, the Victorian State Revenues’ comment:

 ‘…persons considering purchasing residential property can ensure that they are not liable for the foreign purchaser additional duty by … amending the [Family Trust] trust deed so that there are appropriate restrictions on foreign persons as potential beneficiaries (e.g. include an express exclusion clause for foreigners).
-Importantly, any amendment will have to be done prior to the dutiable transaction completing (i.e. prior to settlement).’ [italic inserted]
+Importantly, any amendment will have to be done prior to the dutiable transaction completing (i.e. prior to settlement).’ [italic inserted by Legal Consolidated]

-Rather than sign this Deed, can I just stop distributing to foreigners?
+Rather than sign this Deed, can I stop distributing it to foreigners?

 Merely choosing not to distribute to foreign beneficiaries does not stop the surcharge.
-This approach is ineffective because the applicable law evaluates whether a trust faces these surcharges based on the inclusion of foreign persons in the trust deed, regardless of actual distributions.
+This approach is ineffective because the applicable law evaluates whether a trust faces these surcharges based on including foreign persons in the trust deed, regardless of actual distributions.

-The surcharges still apply even where the discretionary trust has no foreign controllers and has never distributed to a foreign
+The surcharges still apply even where the discretionary trust has no foreign controllers and has never been distributed to a foreign beneficiary

 What if the ‘foreigner’ is also an Appointor, Trustee or Default Beneficiary?

-If a ‘foreign person’ holds the role of appointor, trustee, or director/shareholder of a trust, they exercise significant control over the trust’s operations.
-You need to build two separate Deeds of Variation:
+If a ‘foreign person’ holds the role of appointor, trustee, or director/shareholder of a company, they exercise significant control over the trust’s operations.
+You may need to build two separate Deeds of Variation:

-2. Change Trustee, Appointors and exclude a Beneficiary
+2. the second document, which is called a Change Trustee, Appointors and excludes a Beneficiary Deed of Variation

-Simply using a deed of variation to remove foreigners does not resolve the issue of a ‘foreign person’ occupying these key positions.
+In summary, simply using a deed of variation to remove foreigners does not resolve the issue of a ‘foreign person’ who also occupies these key positions.

 Is the Deed of Variation to exclude foreigners the right document for my Family Trust?